 We bless members of our church family as well as those who come to our doors who are experiencing an unexpected life event (e.g., death, surgery, financial difficulty, arrival of a new baby, etc.) with frozen meals.
 Meals are prepared every few months and then handed out as needed.
 We welcome volunteers to purchase food items, chop, peel and assemble the meals on the appointed days, and deliver delicious frozen food, with a warm hug to those in need.

 We support the food pantries of St. Trinity Lutheran Church & St. Johns Lutheran Church.
 At times during the year, food will be collected for their pantries.
 We welcome volunteers to bring, assemble, and deliver donations.

 We collect hats, coats, mittens, and scarves for the children of Woerner Elementary.
 Many of the children at Woerner are refugees who are not used to our cold winters.
 Others come from families who just cannot afford to properly clothe them for the biting cold and snow of winter.
 We welcome volunteers to count and deliver items to the school.

-We share our blessings by collecting Christmas gifts for families identified by Principal Meyer, at Woerner Elementary, as being most in need.
+We share our blessings by collecting Christmas gifts for families identified by Principal Matthews, at Woerner Elementary, as being most in need.
 We collect these in early November.